johnjmikucki/tutorial/en/django_views/README.md

       return render(request, 'cat_shelter/current_cats.html', {})

-- Create the view that your `cat_shelter/views.py` function points at, in the indicated location
+### Create the view your handler refers to ###
+Why?
+We told our handler to render an HTML page... now we need to put some HTML in it!

+How?
   - Create `cat_shelter/templates` and `cat_shelter/templates/cat_shelter` directories.
-  - Django convention is to create a directory inside the `templates` directory for your app (even though your templates directory is already inside a directory for your app.
+  - Note: Django convention is to create a directory inside the `templates` directory for your app (even though your templates directory is already inside a directory for your app.
 Whatever.)
   - For the example above, you will create a file named `current_cats.html` in the `cat_shelter/templates/cat_shelter` directory.
 You can leave it blank or [Add HTML](html/README.md)
   - You'll need to restart your django server to see this addition.
 Hit Control-C, up-arrow, enter!